gbeckers/Darr/README.rst

 Installation
 ------------

-Darr depends on Python 3.6 or higher and NumPy 1.12 or higher.
+Darr officially depends on Python 3.9 or higher.
+Older versions may work (probably > 3.6) but are not tested anymore.

 Install Darr from PyPI::